OpenEvalProject/evals/manuscripts/elife-98142/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/98142/elife-98142-fig3-v1.jpg)

 **Figure 3.:** (A–T) Venn diagrams illustrate the intersection of genes associated with diapause identified through GWAS (diapause-GWAS) with genes from other behavior-related gene lists obtained from various studies.
 The diapause-GWAS gene set is represented as the first set throughout the figure, while subsequent sets represent different behavior-related gene lists identified in separate studies.
 The percentage of common genes compared to the total genes from different respective behavior-associated gene lists is provided for each Venn diagram. p-Values of overlap to the diapause gene list determined by Fisher’s exact tests are also provided.
-Venn diagrams are arranged in the order of p-values.Figure 3—source data 1.Diapause-GWAS gene lists are compared to other behavior-associated gene lists from different studies (DOIs are included in each tab from where gene lists are obtained).
-Common genes identified, Venn diagram, and p-values are added in each tab of the Excel sheet.
+Venn diagrams are arranged in the order of p-values.

-## RNAi analysis of GWAS candidates identifies neural genes required for recovery
+### RNAi analysis of GWAS candidates identifies neural genes required for recovery

 To assess the functional significance of the top candidates, we conducted an RNAi screen.
 First, we evaluated the effectiveness of Gal4 under diapausing conditions.
 As a control, we crossed Mat-α-tub-Gal4, which drives expression in the female germline to UASp-F-tractin.tdTomato to assess the effectiveness of Gal4-mediated expression at 10°C. We compared tdTomato expression in flies maintained at different temperatures for 3 weeks.
 Compared to 25°C (Figure 4A) and 18°C (Figure 4B), flies at 10°C exhibited as high or higher expression of tdTomato (Figure 4C).

 ![Figure 4.](https://cdn.elifesciences.org/articles/98142/elife-98142-fig4-v1.jpg)

 **Figure 4.:** (A–C) Mat-ɑ-tub-Gal4 driving expression of UASp-F-tractin.tdTomato (red) at the indicated temperatures.
 Scale bars are 100 µm.
 (D) Quantification of zpg RNAi knockdown in stage 3 egg chambers normalized to the level of Zpg in the germarium (one-way ANOVA and Tukey’s multiple comparison test, compact letter display shows comparisons).
 The numbers (n) of stage 3 egg chambers quantified are shown, and whiskers represent the smallest and largest values within 1.5× the interquartile range (IQR).
 (E–H) Representative images of egg chambers stained with anti-Zpg antibody (green) from either control (no-knockdown) (E, E’) or knockdown of zpg (F-H’) driven by Mat-ɑ-tub-Gal4 at different temperatures.
 (E’–H’) are higher magnification, single channel views of the ovarioles shown in (E–H).
 Scale bars are 100 µm in (E–H) and 20 µm in (E’–H’).
 All flies in (A–H’) were kept at respective temperatures for 3 weeks.
 (I) Experimental design for RNAi knockdown specifically during recovery for the experiment shown in (J).
 The temperature-sensitive Gal80 repressor of Gal4 prevented RNAi expression during development and diapause.
 Incubation at 30°C during recovery inactivates Gal80, allowing Gal4-mediated RNAi knockdown.
-(J) Ubiquitous knockdown of Dip-γ or sbb with tub Gal4 specifically during recovery as shown in (I) significantly reduces post-diapause/non-diapause fecundity compared to the control (tubGal80 >TS;tubGal4Ctrl RNAi #9331).
+(J) Ubiquitous knockdown of Dip-γ or sbb with tub Gal4 specifically during recovery as shown in (I) significantly reduces post-diapause/non-diapause fecundity compared to the control (tubGal80TS;tubGal4 >Ctrl RNAi #9331).
 (K) Pan-neuronal RNAi knockdown of Dip-γ and sbb with nSybGal4 significantly reduces post-diapause/non-diapause fecundity compared to the control (nSyb Gal4>Ctrl RNAi #54037).
 (L) Glia-specific knockdown of Dip-γ or sbb with Repo Gal4 causes little or no reduction in post-diapause/non-diapause fecundity (Control- Repo Gal4>Ctrl RNAi #54037).
-In (J–L), one-way ANOVA and Tukey’s multiple comparison test, compact letter display shows comparisons. n is the number of individual female flies tested, and whiskers represent the smallest and largest values within 1.5× the interquartile range (IQR).Figure 4—source data 1.Figure 4D.Figure 4—source data 2.Fecundity assessment of RNAi-mediated knockdown of different genes from the GWAS list.
-Non-diapause and post-diapause fecundity were measured, and post-diapause fecundity was normalized by dividing individual post-diapause female fly fecundity by average non-diapause fecundity.Figure 4—source data 3.-γ and sbb.Fecundity assessment of pan-neuronal and glial-specific RNAi-mediated knockdown of Dip-γ and sbb.
+In (J–L), one-way ANOVA and Tukey’s multiple comparison test, compact letter display shows comparisons. n is the number of individual female flies tested, and whiskers represent the smallest and largest values within 1.5× the interquartile range (IQR).

 To evaluate the effectiveness of Gal4-mediated RNAi at 10°C, we used Mat-α-tub-Gal4 to drive zpg (zero population growth, aka INX4) RNAi and assessed the extent of Zpg knockdown by immunostaining with an anti-Zpg antibody.
 We used Mat-α-tub-Gal4 because Zpg is expressed in the germline, and we chose to target Zpg because of the availability of the anti-Zpg antibody.
 Zpg is expressed from the earliest stages of germline development in the germarium (Figure 4E and E’).
 Mat-α-tub-Gal4 is not expressed detectably in the germarium but is expressed in early egg chambers (Figure 4A–C).
 So, to quantify the knockdown efficiency, we measured the level of Zpg in stage 3 egg chambers relative to the germarium staining, as an internal control.
 Remarkably, comparison of Mat-α-tub-Gal4>zpg RNAi flies kept at different temperatures for 3 weeks revealed that Gal4-mediated RNAi was as effective at 10°C, as it was at 18°C and 25°C (Figure 4D–H’; Figure 4—source data 1).